Vanishing Deductible: How to Reduce Your Deductible for Safe Driving

 When It Makes Sense

-You carry higher deductibles for lower premiums – The most common deductible Americans choose is $500, but starting with a $1,000 deductible saves meaningfully on base premiums — sometimes 15–40% less.
+You carry higher deductibles for lower premiums – Starting with a $1,000 deductible saves meaningfully on base premiums — sometimes 25–30% less than a $500 deductible.
 Vanishing deductible helps reduce that higher deductible over time without substantially increasing your monthly cost.

 You plan to stay with your insurer long-term – Since credits don't transfer between companies, you maximize value by remaining with the same carrier for several years.